yianlo/Rx_RotationsExchanger/README.md

 #### Dynamic filtering allowing users to mix and match compounded search parameters and receive instant updates
 ![filtered_search]

-#### Vivid display of all photos, rooms and locations map in multiple selectable views catering to various user preferences
+#### Vivid display of all photos, rooms and locations map in multiple selectable views catering to user preferences
 ![slider_view] ![grid_view]
 ![maps]